TLara1/TLara1.github.io/_pages/projects.md

 ---
 layout: page
-title: projects
+title: Notes
 permalink: /projects/
-description: A growing collection of your cool projects.
+description: A collection of notes I have compiled on interesting topics in physics and mathematics.
 nav: true
 nav_order: 3
 display_categories: [work, fun]